eblot/pyftdi/pyftdi/doc/api/uart.rst

    RS232 device as seen on a PC.
 As such the device operates on a packet basis as opposed to a byte basis.*

-Achieving a reliable connection over 6 Mbps has proven difficult, if not
-impossible: Any baudrate greater than 6 Mbps (except the upper 12 Mbps limit) results into an actual baudrate of about 8 Mbps, and suffer from clock fluterring [7.95 ..
-8.1Mbps].